Lalganj, Uttar Pradesh

-Lalganj is located between Unnao and Raebareli and hence it's also called as Baiswara Lalganj.
-The language spoken here is Baiswari.
-The postal code of Lalganj is 229206 and STD code of Lalganj is 05315.

-As of 2011, Lalganj has a population of 23,124, in 3,996 households.
+As of 2011 Lalganj had a population of 23,124, in 3,996 households.

 History

 Lalganj was founded by, and named after, Lal Singh of Simarpaha.

 At the turn of the 20th century, Lalganj was described as "a flourishing little market town" that served as the second-most-important bazar in the district, behind Raebareli itself.
 It hosted markets twice a week and traded hides, cloth, and oilseeds with Kanpur.
-Because of the town's growing importance, the road between it and Raebareli was metalled in 1902 through 1904.
+Because of the town's growing importance, the road between Lalganj and Raebareli was metalled in 1902 through 1904.
 At around that time, Lalganj had a police station, a post office, a cattle pound, and a large primary school, as well as a road inspection bungalow that had recently been built.
 The town had a large Bania population as well as a Bais colony.
 Lalganj was then technically part of the village of Datauli Lalganj; Datauli had been founded by Sheo Singh, an ancestor of Lal Singh.